smart-on-fhir/cumulus-etl/docs/chart-review.md

 Pass in an argument like `--export-to /host/export` to save the NDJSON for the selected documents in the given folder.
 (Note this does not save the clinical note text unless it is already inline -- this is just saving the DocumentReference resources).

+When you use `--export-to`, upload mode also writes an `uploaded_notes.csv` manifest into that folder, recording exactly which notes were uploaded (both real and anonymized note IDs, plus patient and encounter IDs).
+This is handy for auditing a capped upload, and the `note_ref` column can be fed straight back into a later run with `--select-by-csv`.

 ## Pre-Labeling Notes